D-8 armored car: D-12

-D-12 (Dyrenkov-12) was a Soviet light armored car based on the GAZ-A automobile.
+The D-12 (Dyrenkov-12) was a Soviet light armored car based on the GAZ-A automobile.
 It was a further development of N.I.
 Dyrenkov's D-8 design.
 It was intended for infantry support and anti-aircraft roles.
-The fighting compartment had an open roof, where a 7.62mm PM-1910 or DT anti-aircraft machine gun was ring mounted.
+The fighting compartment had an open roof, where a 7.62 mm PM-1910 or DT anti-aircraft machine gun was ring mounted.
 A 7.62 mm DT machine gun was also mounted in the front right of the vehicle.
-The original prototype contained two more ball mounts for DT machine guns which were not included in the production versions since it was excessive armament for the crew and strongly reduced internal space.
+The original prototype contained two more ball mounts for DT machine guns which were not included in the production versions since it was excessive armament for the crew and greatly reduced internal space.

-The D-12 was produced alongside the D-8 at the Izhorskiy Factory.
+The D-12 was produced alongside the D-8 at the Izhorskiy factory.
 It was 280 kg heavier than the D-8 but exhibited similar performance.
 Final testing took place in late 1931 together with the D-8.
 The D-12 was accepted into service with the Red Army and a small number were built at the Moscow Auto Zavod in 1932.
 The D-12 served during the early 1930s and was observed on Red Square during November 7 parades.
 Some vehicles remained in service during the war in 1941 and a few participated in the victory parade in Mongolia in 1945.